DylanKentish/ECM3440-python/README.md

 ```

 Although we might think of range() as returning a list, it actually produces a new value for each iteration of the `for` loop.
 We call functions, or classes, like this *generators*.
-In Python We can write our own generators by using the `yield` keyword rather than `return`, like this:
+In Python we can write our own generators by using the `yield` keyword rather than `return`, like this:

 ```python
 def my_generator(count):